 • And even clip your welding wire.

-Of all the tools I have this is one you cannot live without because I use it every single day to manage my welder.
+Of all the tools I have, this is one you cannot live without because I use it daily to manage my welder.

 #8 Marking Pencil